peteroupc/html3dutil/doc/tutorial-glmath.md

 direction and the Y axis points in the index finger's direction, the Z axis will point in the direction the other three fingers point.

+As used here, the Z axis is the <a href="H3DU.Math.md#H3DU.Math.vec3cross">cross product</a>
+of two perpendicular axes, namely the X axis and the Y axis, in that order.
+Which of the X, Y, or Z axes is the right, up, or forward axis is essentially arbitrary; for example, some conventions may have the Z axis, rather than Y, be the up axis.
+Therefore, these three axes are defined here to avoid confusion.

 <a id=Differences_in_Behavior></a>
 ### Differences in Behavior